 - Wait for a reply from Apprenticeship Manitoba (application review typically takes about six weeks).
 Approval of your application means you are eligible to write the exam.

-For non-regulated occupations, there are no set requirements and there is no legal requirement to obtain a licence or certificate.
-Employers will set the required standards.
+For non-regulated occupations, there are no set requirements and there is no legal requirement to obtain a licence.
+The employer will set the standards and could request registration with a professional association.